CryptoServices/cryptoservices.github.io/_posts/2015-09-10-factoring-rsa-keys-with-tls-perfect-forward-secrecy.markdown

 * [corruption of the private key](https://eprint.iacr.org/2002/076.pdf)

-* errors in the CPU cache, other caches or the main memory.
+* errors in the CPU cache, other caches or the main memory

 Note that at the end of the paper, they investigate if a special hardware might be the cause and end up with the conclusion that several devices leaking the private keys were using [Cavium](http://www.cavium.com/) hardware, and in some cases their "custom" version of OpenSSL.